Hydrotherm Heat Pump Hot Water

 Hydrotherm heat pump carbon savings is reflected in the STC value assigned to each system.
 Each STC credit translates to one ton of carbon saved as independently verified by the Clean Energy Regulator of Australia.
 So installing a Hydrotherm heat pump is not only great for your families budget, you are doing your part to help secure Australia’s environment.

 Before a Hydrotherm heat pump came along, Queensland’s hot water customers only had two main options when purchasing a hot water system;

 - Spend a lot of money purchasing and installing a solar hot water system or heat pump hot water system, with the aim of hopefully getting it back through savings on energy bills;

 - Install a cheap gas hot water system or electric hot water system and be prepared to pay much higher running costs for hot water every year.

-A Hydrotherm heat pump is available in two model sizes to cater for the needs of individual households.
-When selecting a new Hydrotherm heat pump hot water system, it is important to match your homes hot water load to an appropriate sized model.
-This will help you avoid over spending, as larger models cost more to purchase and install.
+A Hydrotherm heat pump is available in two model sizes to cater to the needs of individual households.
+When selecting a new Hydrotherm heat pump hot water system, it is important to match your homes hot water load to an appropriately sized model.
+This will help you avoid overspending, as larger models cost more to purchase and install.
 Sizing the correct system means you only heat the water you need, which helps to reduce running costs and maximise your savings.
 Installing the wrong Hot Water System could cost you thousands of dollars in extra running costs, so it’s not a decision you want to leave up to chance.